qpsolvers/qpsolvers/README.md

 ## Benchmark

 The results below come from [`qpbenchmark`](https://github.com/qpsolvers/qpbenchmark), a benchmark for QP solvers in Python.

-You can run the benchmark on your machine via a command-line tool (``pip install qpbenchmark``).
-Check out the benchmark repository for details.
-In the following tables, solvers are called with their default settings and compared over whole test sets by [shifted geometric mean](https://github.com/qpsolvers/qpbenchmark#shifted-geometric-mean) ("shm" for short; lower is better and 1.0 is the best).
+In the following tables, solvers are called with their default settings and compared over whole test sets by [shifted geometric mean](https://github.com/qpsolvers/qpbenchmark#shifted-geometric-mean) ("shm" for short).
+Lower is better and 1.0 corresponds to the best solver.

 ### Maros-Meszaros (hard problems)